Esthercg15/esthercg15.github.io/SOC_Analyst_Portfolio/SQL_Injection_DVWA/README.md

 # Main Repository Index

 > **Disclaimer:** All projects and writeups in this repository are conducted in controlled, isolated laboratory environments for educational purposes, defensive research, and incident response training.
-Unauthorized use of these techniques against infrastructure without explicit, written consent is illegal and strictly prohibited.

 ## SOC Analyst & Penetration Testing Portfolio